 Although Medicare is a Federal program, Geisinger Gold Classic Advantage (HMO) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
-The service area is described below.
-Our service area includes these counties in Pennsylvania:
+The service area is described.